Types of mechanical ventilation used in commercial/industrial buildings

 For the best results, we recommend a building ventilation system that utilises both supply and extract capabilities.

 Balanced ventilation systems

-This type of ventilation system is most effective when you apply it in a well-sealed building, where other infiltration sources are reduced, like keeping windows and doors closed.
+This type of ventilation system is most effective when you apply it in a well-sealed building whilst keeping windows and doors closed.

-The most efficient way to operate such a system is to include heat exchange, whereby thermal energy is transferred between the outgoing and incoming airstreams, otherwise known as a heat recovery system.
+The most efficient way to operate such a system is to include heat exchange.
+With this process, thermal energy is transferred between the outgoing and incoming airstreams, otherwise known as a heat recovery ventilation system.

 Heat Recovery Ventilation (HRV)

 Heat recovery ventilation (HRV) recovers heat from the air that has been extracted from a room.
-Heat recovery is a method that is increasingly used to reduce the temperature demands and energy costs of buildings.
+This is an effective is a method that is increasingly used to reduce the temperature demands and energy costs of buildings.

-By recovering the residual heat in the exhaust air, the fresh air introduced into the ventilation system is pre-heated.
-Heat recovery systems typically recover about 60–95% of the heat in the exhaust air and can significantly improve the energy efficiency of buildings.
+By recovering the residual heat in the extracted air, the fresh air introduced into the ventilation system is “pre-heated”.
+Heat recovery systems typically recover about 60–95% of the heat in the extracted air and can significantly improve the energy efficiency of buildings.

 An important thing to consider before introducing a mechanical ventilation heat recovery (MVHR) system in your building is to make sure your building is correctly sealed.
 It would be a huge waste of time, effort and money controlling ventilation and attempting heat recovery when your building leaks air (and heat) through poor seals.
 In the end, you would be fighting a losing battle and wasting money.

 Make sure to discover our dedicated MVHR blog discussing EVERYTHING to do with these systems!